-This 50-state chart on the laws and regulations for auto and property subrogation regarding whether there is a duty or obligation on the part of a subrogated carrier to reimburse any or all of its insured’s deductible before it can subrogate or seek reimbursement of its claim payments.
+This chart provides deductible reimbursement laws and regulations for auto and property subrogation regarding whether a subrogated carrier has a duty or obligation to reimburse any or all of its insured’s deductible before it can subrogate or seek reimbursement.

 When a car is damaged in an accident and then repaired, it may result in a reduction or “diminution” in the vehicle’s resale value.
-An insured’s claim may be made against the negligent third party or it may arise from a first-party claim against the insured’s physical damage coverage.
-This chart summarizes of how the first-party issue is treated in all 50 states.
+Subrogation adjusters need to know when and how state laws deal with diminution in value.
+This chart summarizes of how the first-party and third-party issue is treated in all 50 states.

 Confusion abounds regarding when and whether a motorist in a funeral procession can run a red light.
 This 50-state chart provides an understanding of how funeral processions affect the legal rights and remedies of motorists and their insurers.

-This chart addresses whether, and under what circumstances, the contributory negligence of a permissive user/driver of a vehicle will be imputed to the vehicle’s owner to defeat or reduce the owner’s recovery when the owner sues the driver of the other vehicle involved in the collision for either (1) personal injuries received by the owner while a passenger in the vehicle, or (2) property damage to the owner’s vehicle.
+This 50-state chart addresses whether, and under what circumstances, the contributory negligence of a permissive user/driver of a vehicle will be imputed to the vehicle’s owner to defeat or reduce the owner’s recovery when the owner sues the driver of the other vehicle involved in the collision.

-This 50-state chart summarizes the laws on using cell phones and texting while driving, as well as manipulation of hand-held electronic devices, use of headphones, or other devices which would impair a driver’s attention or hearing.
+This chart summarizes the laws on using cell phones and texting while driving, as well as hand-held electronic devices, use of headphones, or other devices which would impair a driver’s attention or hearing.

-This 50-state chart provides an overview of Med Pay PIP subrogation on benefits paid and to what extent the Made Whole Doctrine affects the insurer’s right of subrogation and/or reimbursement and whether the Doctrine can be contracted away with the appropriate policy language.
+This 50-state chart provides an overview of Med Pay PIP subrogation on benefits paid and to what extent the Made Whole Doctrine affects the insurer’s right of subrogation and/or reimbursement and whether the doctrine can be contracted away with policy language.

 This chart provides the laws in all 50 states on owner liability for stolen vehicles.
 Who pays damages your vehicle causes after it is stolen?

 Being familiar with the seat belt defense, its applicability in a particular jurisdiction, and some rather cutting-edge arguments with which to diffuse it, will go a long way in bolstering your negotiating strength and your overall subrogation recovery.

-The Suspension of Drivers’ Licenses chart details the driver’s license suspension laws, regulations, and procedures in all 50 states.
+This chart details the suspension of drivers’ licenses laws, regulations, and procedures.
 Each state has different requirements that must be met before you can suspend the driver’s license of an uninsured tortfeasor who caused personal injury or property damage while driving a vehicle.

 The laws regarding and regulations overseeing the use of non-OEM parts in repairing damaged vehicles are confusing and inconsistent.
-This chart sheds light on how all 50 states regulate and govern the use of such parts.
+This 50-state chart sheds light on how states regulate and govern the use of such parts.